gpetepg/python_tips/README.rst

 Please clone or fork, the notebooks are meant to be interacted with.
 --------------------------------------------------------------------

+If the page won't load copy the link to the .ipynb and drop it `here <https://nbviewer.jupyter.org/>`_. to view.

 Note that these were written in Python 3 (3.6)

 These files are .ipynb.
 It is a notebook document used by Jupyter Notebook, an interactive computational environment designed to help scientists work with the Python language (as well as Julia and R).